ibm-cloud-docs/cloud-object-storage/object-fine-grain.md

 }

-// Create new text file and upload the object to COS bucket. function createTextFile(bucketName, itemName, fileText) {
+// Create a text file and upload the object to the bucket. function createTextFile(bucketName, itemName, fileText) {
     console.log(`Creating new item: ${itemName}`);
     return cos.putObject({